Sentilnele/Batch-Stuff/README.md

-3- Animation V1.0 | Is here!
+3- Animation V1.0 |

 Features:

 Stickman that you can make say things

-And wave animation, more to come!.
+And wave animation, more to come!

-I might actually be not posting anything for a couple of weeks, maybe even months, since of schoolwork and other such things, so for now, bye.
+My laptop is a bit broken and they're fixing it right now so uhh, ill be updating Animation V1.0 soon.